dvolk/daaas/README.md

 ## Configuration

-Gather the following configuration files and put them into the proscribed structure
+Gather the daaas configuration files and put them into the following structure

 ```
 config/